Name

 Rekeying a connection

-Initiate a rekey of the connection's established IKE SA.
-It does not affect the Child SA.
+Initiate a rekey of the connection's established IKE or Child SA.

-Initiate a delete of the connection's established IKE SA.
-It does not affect the Child SA.
+Initiate a delete of the connection's established IKE or Child SA.
+For --down-ike and --down-child first clear connection's UP policy.

 Ending a connection